Application deadlines for the student cohort beginning June 2021:

 - Data Modeling

-Please share 1-2 sentences outlining your background in each area, including any undergraduate coursework, online trainings, work experience, post-baccalaureate coursework, etc…that you may have completed prior to submitting the application.
+Please share 1-2 sentences outlining your background in each area, including any undergraduate coursework, online training, work experience, post-baccalaureate coursework, etc…that you may have completed prior to submitting the application.
 Students lacking experience in one or more of the pre-requisite areas may be eligible for conditional admission into the MSBA program.
 You are welcome to submit your application materials without pre-requisites to be considered for conditional admission.
 Applicants receiving a conditional offer of admission will be required to fulfill all of the pre-requisite areas within 3 months of the program start date.